First Gadolinium Loading to Super-Kamiokande: SK-Gd Water System

 To remove positively charged impurities, and radium ions in particular, a strongly acidic cation exchange resin, AMBERJET\texttrademark 1020 \cite{organo} (``C-Ex Resin'' in Fig.~\ref{fig:gd-water-sys}) is used.
 For the SK-Gd water system, this resin has been modified to contain gadolinium as the ion exchange group such that the resin's cation exchange action never results in a loss of dissolved Gd content; \GdSOw powder of the same radiopurity as the primary solute was used to generate this custom resin.

-On the other hand, negatively charged impurities are removed using a strongly basic anion exchange resin AMBERJET\texttrademark 4400 \cite{organo2} (``A-Ex Resin'' in the figure).
+In addition, negatively charged impurities are removed using a strongly basic anion exchange resin AMBERJET\texttrademark 4400 \cite{organo2} (``A-Ex Resin'' in the figure).
 This resin was introduced in order to remove uranium, which forms a negatively-charge uranyl complex in solution.
 As with the cation resin, this anion resin has been specially prepared, in this case with sulfate ions as the ion exchange group to prevent loss of sulfate from the Gd compound; electronic grade H$_2$SO$_4$ was used to produce the resin.
 In the pretreatment system the ratio of cation and anion exchange resin volumes is $1:1$.

 The Gd-loaded water is then sent to a UV sterilizer and a series of filters to remove bacteria introduced during the dissolution process.
 It should be noted that the pretreatment system is used only during dissolution and is otherwise bypassed during normal recirculation operation.